 Fire and Arson Investigation I (3-0)

 In-depth study of basic fire and arson investigation practices.
 Emphasis on fire behavior principles related to fire cause and origin determination.
+Required by the TCFP for Inspector.

 Fire Prevention Codes and Inspections (3-0)